AdobeDocs/experience-manager-cloud-service.en/help/assets/asset-microservices-configure-and-use.md

 * [DO NOT COVER?]
 Exceptions or limitations or link back to lack of parity with AEM 6.5.
 -->

-Asset microservices provide a scalable and resilient processing of assets using cloud services.
+Asset microservices provide for scalable and resilient processing of assets using cloud services.
 Adobe manages the services for optimal handling of different asset types and processing options.

 Asset processing depends on the configuration in **[!UICONTROL Processing Profiles]**, which provide a default set up, and allow an administrator to add more specific asset processing configuration.
 Administrators can create and maintain the configurations of post-processing workflows, including optional customization.
 Customizing workflows allows for extensibility and full customization.